izzyyhh/anime-quotes-pwa/README.md

 This app has 2 Feeds.
 1 Feed shows random quotes from popular anime.
 Quote can be liked/remembered and will be stored in the 2nd feed called "Favorite"-feed.
 Quotes can be shared and stored.

+Push Notification for quote of the day.
 To execute Push notification, use Push Button and copy Subscription JSON from console.
 Use that JSON in https://web-push-codelab.glitch.me/.

+App can change theme across tabs/windows.

 App uses https://animechan.vercel.app/ for fetching quotes.
+Request limited to 100 per hour.

 ## Homework Checklist

 - [x] App should work offline, App caches necessary files to run app offline, user can view favorite quotes offline, also offline feed is cached
 - [x] Cache: Demonstrate at least one cache strategy, App creates caches and can migrate, App caches offline-feed and files, images, ...
+- [x] Messaging: Demonstrate communication between SW and windows/tabs, App can change theme across tabs/windows
 - [x] Installation: Deffer Installation Prompt, initiate with button
 - [x] Push: Request permission with button and with own UI before native one.
 At least show in console a message when push is received
 - [x] Add as much other APIs as you want: Web-Share-API, Web-Storage-API, ...